-- Kingsman: The Prequel — Feb.
-14th — Matthew Vaughn has cast Ralph Fiennes and Matthew Goode (A Discovery of Witches) who will undoubtedly show us how Manners Maketh Man.
+- Kingsman: The Great Game — Feb.
+14th — Matthew Vaughn has cast Ralph Fiennes and Matthew Goode (A Discovery of Witches) who will undoubtedly show us how Manners Maketh Man in this prequel film.
 Can’t wait.

 - Bond 25 — April 8th — Cary Fukunaga (Maniac, True Detective) replaces Danny Boyle who left the production in pre-production due to creative differences.
 Daniel Craig returns for one last go as Agent 007.
 Lupito Nyong’o and Rami Malek are in talks to also star.
 Monica Bellucci also reprises her role as a femme fatale.
 Everything You Need To Know, via Men’s Journal.

 - Black Widow — May 1st — Scarlett Johansson nabs a $15 million payday (per THR) for her own solo film which is supposedly an origin story pre-Avengers, so expect Samuel L. Jackson’s Nick Fury to recruit her to S.H.I.E.L.D.
 Am assuming the big raise comes on the heels of her 7-picture contract expiring with Avengers 4.
 Cate Shortland (Lore) is set to direct from a script by Jac Schaeffer (Dirty Rotten Scoundrels).
 Florence Pugh (Little Women), David Harbour (Stranger Things) and Rachael Weisz (The Favourite) set to co-star.
 The Journey of Black Widow, per THR.